bcbio/bcbio.github.io/_posts/2015-10-05-vardict-filtering.md

 methods used to derive them.

 As a result, some scientists treat variant calling and filtering as a solved problem.
-This creates a disconnect between researchers who work on the underlying algorithms and understand the filtering trade offs, and users who take filtered variants as inputs to downstream analysis.
+This creates a disconnect between researchers who work on the underlying algorithms and understand the filtering trade offs and imperfectness of our current analysis tools, and users who take variants as inputs to downstream analysis.
 Additionally, there is often room for improvement in filters, even widely used ones.
+We recently
-We recently [tweaked mapping quality filters for GATK](http://imgur.com/a/oHRVB) from the defaults to provide an improvement in sensitivity without loss of precision.
+[tweaked mapping quality filters for GATK](http://imgur.com/a/oHRVB) from the defaults to provide an improvement in sensitivity without loss of precision.